ova2/html5-client-side-validation-api-spec/README.md

  - a script or an JS function which is invoked on failed validation.
 The function can be used to create a message dynamically
  - parameter: TBD
 - data-csv-valueprovider
- - value provider - script or JS function which returns the value to be validated
+ - value provider - script or JS function which returns the value to be validated.
+This can be used with custom widgets, such as Select2 or many other, which hide native HTML elements and display fancy UI.
 - data-csv-label
  - label which belongs to the validated value.
 It can be used in the validation message.
-See also csv.labelprovider
+See also csv.provider.label
+- data-csv-highlighter
+ - script or JS function which highlightes the label of the invalid element and the element itself.
+Highlighting means e.g. that the label of the invalid element becomes red and the invalid element itself gets red borders.
+Any custom logic can be implemented.
+See also csv.provider.highlighter.

 ## Attributes on button / link
 All attributes are optional.